Isaac Babel: Rehabilitation

-On December 23, 1954, during the Khrushchev thaw, a typed half sheet of paper ended the official silence.
+On 23 December 1954, during the Khrushchev thaw, a typed half sheet of paper ended the official silence.
 It read, "The sentence of the military collegium dated 26 January 1940 concerning Babel, I.E., is revoked on the basis of newly discovered circumstances and the case against him is terminated in the absence of elements of a crime."

 Babel's works were once again widely published and praised.
 His public rehabilitation as a writer was initiated with the help of his friend and admirer Konstantin Paustovsky, and a volume of Babel's selected works was published in 1957 with a laudatory preface by Ilya Ehrenburg.
 New collections of selected works by Babel were published in 1966, 1989 and 1990.
 Still, certain "taboo" parts such as mentions of Trotsky were censored until the glasnost period shortly before the dissolution of the Soviet Union.
 The first collections of the complete works of Babel were prepared and published in Russia in 2002 and 2006.

 Lost writings

 After his rehabilitation, Antonina Pirozhkova spent almost five decades campaigning for the return of Babel's manuscripts.
 These included Babel's translations of Sholem Aleichem's writings from Yiddish into Russian, as well as several unpublished short stories and novellas.
 According to Pirozhkova, As Babel put it, he worked on Sholem Aleichem to "feed his soul."
 Other "food for the soul" came from writing new stories and the novella "Kolya Topuz."
-He told me, "I'm writing a novella in which the main character is a former Odesa gangster like Benia Krik.
+He told me, "I'm writing a novella in which the main character is a former Odessa gangster like Benia Krik.
 His name is Kolya Topuz and so far, at least, that's also the name of the novella.
 I want to show how this sort of man adapts to Soviet reality.
-Kolya Topuz works on a collective farm during collectivization, and then he goes to work in a Donbas coal mine.
+Kolya Topuz works on a collective farm during collectivization, and then he goes to work in a Donbass coal mine.
 But since he has the mentality of a gangster, he's constantly breaking out of the limits of normal life, which leads to numerous funny situations."
 Babel spent a great deal of time writing, and he finished many works.
 Only his arrest prevented his new works from coming out."

 However, even requests by Ilya Ehrenburg and the Union of Soviet Writers produced no answers from the Soviet State.
 The truth was not revealed until the advent of Perestroika.

 According to Pirozhkova, "In 1987, when so much was changing in our country, I again made an official request that the KGB search for Babel's manuscripts in its underground storage areas.
 In response to my request, I was visited by two KGB agents who informed me that the manuscripts had been burned.
 'And so you've come in person to avoid giving me a written response to my request, am I correct?'
 'How could you think such a thing?
 We came here to commiserate.
 We understand how precious Babel's manuscripts would be.'"